 How to Volunteer

+The Malaga Cove and Miraleste Libraries also have volunteers.
 Please call (310) 377-9584 ext.
 276 for more information.

 There are two docent programs at the District:

-(2) The Local History Docents work in the History Room at the Peninsula Center Library, helping patrons access a wide variety of materials related to the Palos Verdes Peninsula and its past.
+- The Local History Docents work in the History Room at the Peninsula Center Library, helping patrons access a wide variety of materials related to the Palos Verdes Peninsula and its past.
 They also work individually on projects geared to their interests, such as typing oral histories, scanning photographs, indexing materials, creating bibliographies, and encapsulating maps.